neuvecom/scrcpy/README.md

-**This GitHub repo (<https://github.com/Genymobile/scrcpy>) is the only official source for the project.
-Do not download releases from random websites, even if their name contains `scrcpy`.**
+**This GitHub repo(<https://github.com/neuvecom/scrcpy/>) is not official sourc.
+That GitHub repo  (<https://github.com/Genymobile/scrcpy>) is the only official source for the project.
+Do not download releases from random websites and this site, even if their name contains `scrcpy`.**

 # scrcpy (v2.4)